-At McOmber Dental, we take pride in our attention to detail while preparing and fitting dental crown for our patients.
+At McOmber Dental, we take pride in our attention to detail while preparing and fitting a dental crown for our patients.
 Custom made temporaries are always made- no stock or prefabricated materials are ever used.
 All restorations are critiqued and carefully examined by our doctors prior to cementation in the mouth.
-Most importantly, each and every patient is given the opportunity to examine their restoration in the mirror prior to cementation, approving the color, shape and overall feel.
+Most importantly, each and every patient is given the opportunity to examine their restoration in the mirror prior to cementation, approving the color, shape, and overall feel.
 Our priority is to deliver clinically exceptional restorations each and every time.

 We offer several types of dental crowns at McOmber Dental which are made from different materials.
 We select the appropriate type of crown based on the situation and consider factors such as the patient’s bite, tooth location, biting force, and aesthetic demands.
 Porcelain fused to high noble metal crowns are among the most widely used.
-Typically, gold, platinum and palladium (high noble) are utilized- minimizing the chance of allergic reactions.
+Typically, gold, platinum, and palladium (high noble) are utilized- minimizing the chance of allergic reactions.

 Cheaper base metals, such as nickel and cobalt, are not used in our practice for a number of reasons- including an unnatural appearance under layered porcelain and higher probability of allergic reactions.

 All porcelain crowns meet the demands of the most discerning patients.
 Our doctors recommend these types of crowns on front teeth to assure the most natural appearance.

 Gold crowns remain an excellent material to use in the molar region of the mouth while fabricating crowns.
 The benefits of gold crowns have been documented in numerous studies and have a long track record as being the most ideal material to place in the mouth.
 Gold crowns are uniquely suited for patients who grind their teeth, as gold will not chip or fracture.
 Gold crowns are also the friendliest to the oral environment, mimicking the wear properties of natural tooth enamel.